Fast quantum algorithm for differential equations

 for the desired expectation value.
 Thus, generating the state

 and computing $\braket{\psi|M'|\psi}$ with the observable

 enables computing the desired expectation value as

-We thus need to construct a circuit that generates the solution state $\ket{\psi}$ and construct oracles specifying $M'$ by oracles of~$M$.
-As~$M'$ is a $4$-by-$4$ block matrix of blocks $M$, oracles of $M'$ can be constructed using two ancilla qubits and one query to oracles of $M$; see Appendix~\ref{app:oraclesM}.
-The circuit in FIG.~\ref{fig:qCircs}(a) generates $\ket{\psi}$; the circuit follows from~$\ket{\psi_{ab}}$ defined in Eq.~\eqref{eq:psiabODEs}.
-The operation \textsc{qmi} in this circuit is an $(\alpha,a,\varepsilon)$-block-encoding for inverse of the preconditioned matrix $A_p$.
+We thus need to construct a circuit that generates the solution state $\ket{\psi}$ and construct oracles of $M'$ from oracles of~$M$.
+As~$M'$ is a $4\times4$ block matrix of blocks $M$, oracles of $M'$ can be constructed using two ancilla qubits and one query to oracles of~$M$ (see Appendix~\ref{app:oraclesM}).
+The circuit in Fig.~\ref{fig:qCircs}(a) generates $\ket{\psi}$ based on~$\ket{\psi_{ab}}$ defined in Eq.~\eqref{eq:psiabODEs}.
+The operation \textsc{qmi} in this circuit is an $(\alpha,a,\varepsilon)$-block-encoding for the inverse of the preconditioned matrix $A_P$.
 Specifically, for $\varepsilon>0$, \textsc{qmi} is a unitary such that

-where $a$ is the number of ancilla qubits used in block-encoding and $\alpha\geq \lVert A^{-1}_p\rVert$.
-For simplicity, only one of the ancilla qubits is shown in FIG.~\ref{fig:qCircs}(a).
-This ancilla qubit is later used as a flag to indicate success of our algorithm.
+where $a$ is the number of ancilla qubits used in block-encoding and $\alpha\geq \lVert A^{-1}_P\rVert$.
+For simplicity, only one of the ancilla qubits is shown in Fig.~\ref{fig:qCircs}(a); this qubit serves as a flag to indicate the success of our algorithm.
 We provide a procedure for executing \textsc{qmi} in Appendix~\ref{apx:qmi}.